soaringhocksales/soaringhock/README.md

 # soaringhock
-soaringhocksales dot com hosting hmtl and other fun things
+soaringhocksales.com hosting hmtl and other fun things